Kelardasht-e Gharbi Rural District

-Kelardasht-e Gharbi Rural District (دهستان کلاردشت غربی, lit.
-'Western Kelardasht Rural District') is in the Central District of Kelardasht County, (Note: Formerly Kelardasht District of Chalus County) Mazandaran province, Iran.
+Kelardasht-e Gharbi Rural District (دهستان کلاردشت غربی) (Note: English: Western Kelardasht Rural District) is in the Central District of Kelardasht County, (Note: Formerly Kelardasht District of Chalus County) Mazandaran province, Iran.
 Its capital is the village of Vahed.

 History

-In 2010, Kelardasht-e Gharbi Rural District was created in Kelardasht District of Chalus County.
-Birun Bashm and Kuhestan Rural Districts, and the city of Marzanabad, were separated from the district in the formation of Marzanabad District.
+Kelardasht-e Gharbi Rural District was created in Kelardasht District of Chalus County in 2010.

 Demographics

 Population

-At the time of the 2011 census, the rural district's population was 5,145 inhabitants in 1,603 households.
+At the time of the 2011 National Census, the rural district's population (as a part of Kelardasht District in Chalus County) was 5,145 inhabitants in 1,603 households.
 The 2016 census measured the population of the rural district as 6,501 in 2,220 households, by which time the district had been transformed into Kelardasht County.
 The most populous of its 18 villages was Pishanbur, with 1,849 people.